Anomalous phase shift and superconducting diode effect in Josephson junctions via thin films of rare-earth intermetallic magnets: Introduction

 In order to implement two key conditions in the interlayer region, i.e., strong SOC and exchange splitting of electron spectra at the Fermi level, it was proposed to use bilayer structures of a ferromagnetic insulator (metal)/3D TI \cite{Zyuzin2016,Nashaat2019,Bobkova2020} or a ferromagnetic insulator (metal)/material with strong SOC as interlayers.
 In recent years this strategy has been successfully implemented experimentally.
-The zero-field $\varphi_0$-JJs and polarity-switchable supercurrent rectification have been observed in proximity-magnetized Rashba-type Pt, Ta and W Josephson junctions \cite{Jeon2022,Jeon2025}.
-The supercurrent diode effect, caused by the same physical reasons, was also reported in Co- or Fe-inserted non-centrosymmetric Nb/V/Ta artificial superlattices \cite{Narita2022,Narita2023}.
-It should be noted here that the zero-field diode effect may not be related to the Rashba spin-orbit interaction.
-Examples include gated small-twist-angle trilayer graphene \cite{Lin2022}, cross-like Nb planar JJs with an artificial vortex trap \cite{Golod2022} and Nb/EuS proximity bilayers \cite{Hou2023}.
+The zero-field $\varphi_0$-JJs and polarity-switchable supercurrent rectification have been observed in proximity-magnetized Rashba-type Pt, Ta and W Josephson junctions \cite{Jeon2022,Jeon2026}.
+While such structures have clearly demonstrated the field-free Josephson diode effect and $\varphi_0$ behavior, they do not support genuine Josephson-current-driven magnetization dynamics.
+In these systems, the magnetic order in the spin–orbit coupled layer is proximity-induced by an adjacent insulating ferromagnet, and the Josephson energy remains small compared to the magnetic anisotropy energy of the entire magnet—insufficient to drive magnetization dynamics.
+Achieving such supercurrent-driven control therefore requires a ferromagnet with intrinsic, strong spin–orbit coupling and easy-plane anisotropy.
+The identification and experimental realization of such materials remains a crucial open challenge.

 Recent breakthroughs in synthesis and study of the 2D and quasi-2D ferromagnets with strong SOC along with high tunability of such systems via gating make them promising candidates for $\varphi_0$-S/F/S JJs~\cite{Gibertini2019}.
 However, current theoretical understanding often relies on simplified models \cite{Krive2004,Nesterov2016,Reynoso2008,Buzdin2008,Zazunov2009,Brunetti2013,Yokoyama2014,Bergeret2015,Campagnano2015,Konschelle2015,Kuzmanovski2016,Malshukov2010,Tanaka2009,Linder2010,Dolcini2015,Zyuzin2016,Lu2015}.
 While these models correctly predict the symmetry properties of the anomalous phase shift, they typically operate within a quasiclassical approximation \cite{Buzdin2008,Bergeret2015,Konschelle2015,Zyuzin2016} and neglect the realistic electronic structure of the ferromagnet.
 To date, no theoretical studies have fully accounted for key material-specific characteristics, such as strong exchange splitting, SOC comparable to the band width (of the order of eV), or the presence of multiple electronic bands at the Fermi level.
 Therefore, to advance this field, a targeted search for suitable materials, guided by computational predictions that incorporate these realistic features, is essential.